C5Hackr/ARM64_AmsiPatch/README.md

 When patching, these byte sequences can be directly written into the AmsiScanBuffer prologue to bypass scanning.

-## Additionally, a conversion table for x86_64 to ARM64 registers can be found below.
+## Additionally, a handmade conversion table for x86_64 to ARM64 registers can be found below.
 ```asm
 x64 (x86-64)        ->   ARM64 (AArch64)
 ----------------------------------------